VA New Jersey Health Care System

 Robin Baptiste has been employed with the VA since 1996, after spending 10 years in the Air Force as a Communications Specialist.
 Robin is a Persian Gulf veteran, serving 2 tours in the Middle East.
 She is a graduate of Rutgers University, with a Bachelor's of English and plans to pursue a Master's Degree in Public Administration.
 Robin has worked for several different departments since joining the VA, and plans to bring her knowledge and experience of being a veteran and the transitioning process to the OEF/OIF/OND team, having experienced it herself.

-Kaydeen Bishop completed her Bachelor of Science Degree in Sociology at Hunter College in 2000.
+Kaydeen Bishop was born in St. Catharine, Jamaica, West Indies, and migrated to the United States to pursue her tertiary education.
+Kaydeen completed her Bachelor of Science Degree in Sociology at Hunter College in 2000.
 She began her career working with victims of domestic violence who were accused of killing and/or assaulting their abusive partners and ran a support group for women who were detained at the Rose M. Singer Detention Center on Riker’s Island.
-After completing her Master’s of Social Work Degree from Fordham University in 2004, she worked for Prison Health Services (PHS) as a Mental Health Clinician and an Acting Unit Chief on Riker’s Island.
+After completing her Masters of Social Work Degree from Fordham University in 2004, she worked for Prison Health Services (PHS) as a Mental Health Clinician and an Acting Unit Chief on Riker’s Island.
 Kaydeen has provided crisis intervention, clinical assessments, and diagnoses to adolescents and male detainees, as well as served as an administrative liaison for PHS and the New York City Department of Corrections.
 In 2009, Kaydeen joined the James J. Peters (Bronx) VA Medical Center as a Housing and Urban Development-VA Supportive Housing Case Manager.
-She began her current position as an OEF/OIF/OND Case Manager in New Jersey in 2013, and is enjoying continuing to serve Veterans and sharing her experience with the Team.
+She transferred to the VA New Jersey Health Care System in 2013 to serve in her current position as a Transition and Care Management Case Manager and also co-facilitates the Warrior 2 Soul Mate Couples Communication training held quarterly at the VA New Jersey Health Care System.

 Carol Cashin graduated from Fordham University with a Master’s in Social Work Degree with a concentration in administration.
 She had worked in the brain injury field for ten years.
 Her work has included working with individuals with Traumatic Brain Injury, acquired brain injuries, and Huntington’s Disease.
 She started her career as an intern at JFK-Johnson Rehabilitation Center for Head Injuries and enjoyed working with this population so much that she devoted most of her career to working with children, adults, and families that have been affected by brain injury.
 Carol has also worked in hospice, at a long-term care rehabilitation center, and has worked as a group psychotherapist and served as a director of an affordable housing complex for individuals with brain injuries and developmental disabilities.
 Most recently, Carol worked for the Brain Injury Association of New Jersey as the Director of Family Support.
 She is very excited to be here at the VA and use her experience to assist those Veterans whom have sustained brain injuries.